 There are two types of sunscreens, and the one that is currently under the microscope is chemical sunscreen (also called organic sunscreen).
 Chemical sunscreens are by far the more common, and — unless you’ve specifically sought out mineral sunscreens — are likely what you’ve been using all your life.

 Chemical sunscreens work by absorbing into your skin and then absorbing, breaking down, and releasing UV rays as heat through a chemical conversion.
 The active ingredients of this type of sunscreen are commonly oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
 These are the chemicals discussed above that the FDA is requesting further safety data on.

 By contrast, mineral sunscreens (also called physical sunscreens), act as a barrier that sits on top of your skin and deflects the UV rays so that they aren’t absorbed into your skin in the first place.
 Mineral sunscreens use zinc oxide, titanium dioxide, or a combination.

 Overall, mineral sunscreens are believed to be safer than their chemical counterparts.
 It should be noted, however, that mineral sunscreen is not without risk itself.
 For example, titanium dioxide is listed as a possible carcinogen if it is inhaled in large doses, and there is uncertainty about the safety of the microscopic size of the minerals (nanoparticles) of some formulations.
 Even so, based on available data, and when used as directed, a broad-spectrum mineral sunscreen appears to be the safer option.

-The Environmental Working Group (EWG) provides comprehensive lists of safer sunscreens.
+The Environmental Working Group (EWG) provides a comprehensive lists of safer sunscreens.
 Check to see if your usual sunscreen is included.
 If not, we encourage you to select one from their list.